-Mary Sue Coleman ’69 (PhD), a national leader in higher education and president of the Association of American Universities, returns to campus in September to discuss “The Educated Citizenry: An Endangered Species?”
+Mary Sue Coleman ’69 (PhD), a national leader in higher education and president of the Association of American Universities, returns to campus in late November to discuss “The Educated Citizenry: An Endangered Species?”

 The Association of American Universities was founded in 1900 to promote strong programs of academic research, scholarship and undergraduate, graduate and professional education.
 Its members include 62 of the leading universities, of varying sizes and missions, in the U.S. and Canada.